mastercomfig/mastercomfig/docs/os/windows.md

 If disabling fullscreen optimizations helps, [let Microsoft know](https://aka.ms/fullscreenoptimizationsfeedback) so they can improve it in the future.

+## Disable Game Mode

+Game Mode may reduce performance and cause stutters/freezes.
+Read [this Guru3D article](https://www.guru3d.com/news-story/windows-10-game-mode-can-impact-fps-negatively-with-stutters-and-freezes.html) for more information, and instructions on how to disable it.

 ## Use High Performance power plan
 Open Power Options and select the High Performance power plan, or the Ultimate Performance plan if you have Windows 10 Pro for Workstations.
 For AMD Ryzen users, you may have a Ryzen specific plan.
 Use that.